tomfa/anyboard-lib/documentation.md

 #### baseToken.print(value, [win], [fail])
 Prints to Token

-String can have special tokens to signify some printer command, e.g. ##n = newLine Refer to the individual driver for token spesific implementation and capabilites
+String can have special tokens to signify some printer command, e.g. ##n = newLine.
+Refer to the individual driver for token spesific implementation and capabilites

 **Kind**: instance method of <code>[BaseToken](#AnyBoard.BaseToken)</code>